 HD reviews and recommends policy on social service and educational issues affecting municipalities.
-The committee also reviews ways municipalities may improve the local environment for health care, mental health programs, juvenile and senior citizen programs, developing training and employment opportunities, welfare reform and Medicare and Medicaid programs.
+The committee also reviews ways municipalities may improve the local environment for health care, mental health programs, juvenile and senior citizen programs, develop training and employment opportunities, welfare reform and Medicare/Medicaid programs.

 Committee on Community and Economic Development (CED)

 CED reviews and recommends policy on factors affecting the physical development of cities and towns, including commercial, industrial and economic development; tourism and recreation; housing, planning and zoning; code enforcement, enterprise zone development and regulation; and downtown redevelopment.